-When your loved one has suffered abuse or neglect in their nursing home, you may feel at a loss of what to do.
+When your loved one has suffered abuse or neglect in their long-term care facility, you may feel at a loss of what to do.
 You may even feel partially responsible for what happened.
-It’s important to know that you were trying to make the best decision for your loved one’s health and wellbeing.
+It’s important to know that you were trying to make the best decision for your loved one’s health and well-being.
 The nursing home was supposed to provide a safe environment where your loved one would get the expert care they deserve.
 Because they failed to do this and hurt your loved one, they should be held liable for the injuries and losses your loved one endured.

 With the help of an experienced Chicago nursing home abuse lawyer from Thomas Law Offices, you can ensure your loved one is taken care of in the right way and that their abusers are held accountable for the pain and trauma they caused.
 It’s important to remember that taking legal action can take time, so it’s crucial to seek legal representation as soon as possible.
-Depending on the evidence in the case, the sooner a lawyer is able to investigate, the more physical evidence they can preserve.
-They may be able to document photographs of injuries or the state of your loved one’s nursing home.
+Depending on the evidence in the case, the sooner a lawyer can investigate, the more physical evidence they can preserve.
+They may be able to document photographs of injuries or the state of your loved one’s facility.
 This can provide insight into the extent of what they suffered.

 Another reason to contact a lawyer quickly is to make sure you’re within the statute of limitations.
-Most personal injury cases have to be filed within a certain amount of time.
-If you miss this window, your case could be dismissed, and you won’t be able to recover compensation.
-While you may feel like you have plenty of time to file a claim, you don’t want to risk waiting too long and jeopardizing your case.
+Most personal injury claims have to be filed within a certain amount of time.
+If you miss this window, your lawsuit could be dismissed, and you won’t be able to recover compensation.
+While you may feel like you have plenty of time to file a claim, you don’t want to risk waiting too long and jeopardizing your claim.

 Thomas Law Offices is here to fight for Chicago’s senior citizens who have faced abuse in their nursing homes.
 To learn more about how you can take action on behalf of your elderly loved one, contact our firm today.